 Let us be honest about what this kayak is.
 It is a $120 inflatable tandem made of vinyl.
 It will not track like a hardshell.
 It will not handle wind.
 It is not going anywhere near the ocean.
 What it will do is get two people on a calm Maine lake for less than the cost of a nice dinner.

-On a still morning at Damariscotta Lake, the Explorer K2 was perfectly fine.
-Stable enough that neither paddler felt nervous, comfortable enough for a two-hour paddle, and light enough to carry from the parking lot inflated.
+On a still morning at a protected lake like Damariscotta, the Explorer K2 is perfectly fine.
+Owners report it is stable enough that neither paddler feels nervous, comfortable enough for a two-hour paddle, and light enough to carry from the parking lot inflated.
 It comes with a paddle and a hand pump, so the total cost of getting on the water is genuinely just $120.

-We took it to Sebago Lake on a day with moderate wind and that exposed every limitation.
+Add any moderate wind and every limitation shows.
 The flat vinyl hull gets pushed sideways by any breeze.
 Tracking requires constant corrective strokes.
 The included aluminum paddle is heavy and inefficient.
-After two hours of fighting the wind, we were exhausted and had covered half the distance we would have in the Pungo.
+After a couple of hours fighting the wind, you will have covered half the distance you would have in a boat like the Pungo.

 Use this kayak for what it is: an affordable way to paddle calm, protected water.
 Small ponds, quiet lake coves, slow rivers.
 If you fall in love with paddling and want to explore Moosehead or the coast, you will outgrow it fast.
 But as a first kayak to figure out whether you even enjoy the sport, the Explorer K2 is hard to argue with at this price.